oniehuis/JuChrom.jl/docs/src/index.md

   alignment routine for matching spectra based on similarity scores.

 ## Quickstart

-Most users will work with GC-MS data collected on an instrument.
-This example loads Agilent GC-MS data stored in ChemStation MS format.

 ```@example 1
 # Load JuChrom and the Agilent ChemStation MS loader